woped/t2p-wordnet-rest-service/README.md

 Run `docker run -p 5000:5000 wordnet-microservice` to start the microservice.
 The service will be available at `http://localhost:5000`.

+## Alternative

+Run the start.sh.
+This builds and runs an instance of the microservice

 ## API Endpoints

 ### POST /baseform